Privacy Notice and Safeguarding

 Except as described in this notice, the Trust will not share personal data with third parties without an individual’s permission, unless to: (i) respond to duly authorized information requests of police and governmental authorities or (ii) comply with laws, regulations, or court orders; (iii) enforce/protect the rights and properties of the Trust, and in each case, in accordance with applicable law.

 The Trust transfers personal data to the USA as a result of its usage of Microsoft Corporation services (including SharePoint, Outlook and OneDrive) and Formstack with regard to the Trust’s database and online application forms.
-The international transfer of personal data to Dropbox’s US operations is covered by Dropbox’s EU-US Privacy Shield Certification which can be viewed here.
-If you would like additional details about this transfer mechanism please contact the Trust’s Secretary by sending an email to email@example.com.
+The international transfer of personal data to these companies’ US operations is covered by Standard Contractual Clauses recognised by the UK General Data Protection Regulation and Data Protection Act 2018.
+If you would like additional details about this transfer mechanism please contact the Trust by sending an email to email@example.com.